edoarad/assemblies/README.md

     The assembly class provides methods for manipulating assemblies within the brain.

     - `project`
-        Method which takes an assembly in a certain area and creates a copy of that assembly in another area.
+        takes an assembly in a certain area and creates a copy of that assembly in another area.
 Can be called using `>>` in the following manner:

         ```pycon